pimutils/todoman/README.md

 Requirements
 ------------

-Running setup.py (as described below, in Installation) should install all necessary dependencies via pip.
-The only pre-requisite for this is python3, which ships with most modern distributions.
+Running `setup.py` (as described below, in Installation) should install all necessary dependencies via pip.
+The only pre-requisite for this is python 3, which ships with most modern distributions.

  * python3 (tested on 3.4, should work on any version > 3.0)